 6 stranded embroidery floss

-This is the standard material used for embroidery.
+Stranded embroidery floss is the standard material used for modern embroidery.
 The thread consists of 6 single cotton threads that you can divide easily.

 The separate threads make it very simple to adapt the thickness of your thread so you don’t need a huge variety of different threads in each color.